 Other Vikings sailed west and discovered Iceland.
 About 980, Erik the Red sailed farther west with about 300 settlers to begin a settlement on ice-covered land he called Greenland.
 The Vikings remained for more four hundred years until the climate of Greenland turned colder.
 The land could no longer produce food, so the Vikings abandoned their settlements and returned home.

-Viking legends indicate that Erik’s son, Leif Eriksson, reached North America.
-The Vikings called their settlement Vinland, or “land of the grapes.”
-We don’t know the exact location of Vinland, but archaeologists found Viking weapons and tools in Newfoundland, Canada.
-The Vikings abandoned their settlements after about 35 years.
+Viking legends indicate that Erik’s son, Leif Eriksson, sailed west to reach North America.
+The Vikings called their North American settlement Vinland, or “land of the grapes.”
+Archeological evidence from a site in Newfoundland, Canada known as L'Anse aux Meadows clearly indicates a Scandinavian settlement.
+The Vikings abandoned Vinland after about 35 years.
 Many historians suggest that Christopher Columbus heard the legends of the Vikings and knew of the possibility of a “New World” when he set sail to find Asia in 1492.

 Some Vikings continued to enrich themselves by demanding that communities they threatened pay a bribe to be spared an attack.
 The English and the Franks raised taxes called the Danegeld (Dane Gold) to pay tribute to the Viking raiders to save their land from being ravaged.

 In time, Vikings transformed from fierce marauders who traveled by water to plunder, loot, and pillage, to people in settled communities who turned their attention to domestic pursuits such as farming.
 As time passed, various Viking groups gave up their polytheistic religion and adopted Christianity.
 One group of Vikings settled in northwest France.
 In 1066, the Normans invasion of England became a turning point in European history.